Peru: Divisive ex-President Alberto Fujimori dies at 86 – DW – 09/12/2024

 Alberto Fujimori's children announced on Wednesday that their father had died in Peru's capital, Lima, aged 86.

-Fujimori's decade-long term of office saw him win popularity by steering the economy onto a better path and quelling a violent insurgency by the Shining Path rebel group.
+Fujimori's decade-long term of office saw him win popularity by steering the economy onto a better path and quelling a violent insurgency.

 "After a long battle with cancer, our father, Alberto Fujimori, has just departed to meet the Lord," his children Keiko, Hiro, Sachie and Kenji Fujimori wrote on the social media platform X.

+Fujimori was released from prison on humanitarian grounds last December, two-thirds of the way through a 25-year sentence.

-He was pardoned in December from his convictions for corruption and responsibility for the murder of 25 people.
+The country's Constitutional Court had reinstated a 2017 pardon for the former leader for convictions that included responsibility for the murder of 25 people.
+The initial pardon had been revoked by Peru's Supreme Court.

-Fujimori's daughter in July said that he planned to run for Peru's presidency for the fourth time in 2026.
+Fujimori's daughter Keiko in July said her father planned to run for Peru's presidency for the fourth time in 2026.
+Keiko is herself a former presidential candidate.

 More to come...